 Q: What other financial obligations do members have?

 A: Aside from dues, club members have no other required financial obligations.
 However, one of the main obligations of Soroptimist clubs is to raise money to support our programs and events.
-Here are a few examples of potential financial obligations you will want to consider:
+Here are a few examples of optional financial support opportunities to consider:

 • Cost of meals for club meetings.
 There is currently no set meal fee, however we do meet at a restaurant for our business meetings once per month.
 Each member is responsible for her own meal, if she wishes to order.
 Presently, we are meeting virtually, so this doesn’t apply for now.

 • District, Region, and/or Federation events.
 Throughout the year, members are invited and encouraged to attend conferences, conventions, and other meetings at the District, Region, or Federation level.
 The club budgets funds to assist members attending these events, however those funds may be limited and members may have to cover all or part of the costs to participate in these events.
 These meetings, conferences and conventions can range in price from $20 to $400 (not including room and board for destination events).
 None of these events are mandatory, however they are wonderful opportunities to learn from other clubs and gain valuable skills all clubs need, including leadership.